signaldust/bunny-jit/README.md

 ## What it does?

-Well, here's a simple example, with full output broken into parts:
+Well, here's a simple example (already slightly out of data, but it still serves it's purpose), with full output broken into parts:
 ```
 $ echo '{ x := 0;  while(x < 10) { x = x + 1; } return x; }' | ./bjit
 (block